 Translation: The ruler Abraham Lincoln, head of government of the Lands of the North (president [transliterated]) in America, during a recent visit of the learned rabbis, Messrs.
 Wise and Lilienthal from Cincinnati, and attorney (advocate) Martin Bijur from Louisville, who had come to vent their spleen upon General Grant, and ask him to reverse the evil decree issued by the general upon all the Jews in the territory of Tennessee, told them in the course of conversation, after promising to reverse the decree, that he (the president) sprang from the belly of Judah, and his forefathers were Jews; and these emissaries indeed report that the facial features of the president are evidence of his descent from the loins of the Hebrews.

-Julius, an owner of the Hammerslough Brothers Clothing Company, with locations in New York, Illinois, and Missouri, enjoyed very friendly relations with Mr. and Mrs. Lincoln.
-Mr. Hammerslough witnessed Lincoln's first inauguration and was a frequent guest at the White House, President Lincoln invariably inquiring of Mr. Hammerslough "How are the boys?" referring to the Hammerslough Brothers in Springfield.
-Julius accompanied Lincoln's remains from Chicago to Springfield as one of a committee of citizens of Lincoln's old home chosen for that purpose, and he also provided the plumes for the funeral car used in Springfield.
-Hammerslough took a very active part in the project for the erection of the Lincoln monument in Springfield, being appointed by the national monument committee special-agent to bring the subject to the notice of the Jews.
+Julius, an owner of the Hammerslough Brothers Clothing Company, with locations in New York, Illinois, and Missouri, enjoyed amicable relations with Mr. and Mrs. Lincoln.
+Mr. Hammerslough witnessed Lincoln's first inauguration and was a frequent guest at the White House.
+President Lincoln invariably inquired of Mr. Hammerslough, "How are the boys?" referring to the Hammerslough Brothers in Springfield.
+Julius accompanied Lincoln's remains from Chicago to Springfield as one of a committee of citizens of Lincoln's old home chosen for that purpose.
+He also provided the plumes for the funeral car used in Springfield.
+Hammerslough took a very active part in the project for the erection of the Lincoln monument in Springfield, being appointed by the national monument committee special agent to bring the subject to the notice of the Jews.

 As the Civil War (1861-1865) started, Lincoln recruited military and civilian leaders to help lead the fight.
-He openly appointed members of the Jewish faith, never disparaging them for their religion, as many of his contemporaries constantly did.
+He openly appointed Jewish faith members, never disparaging them for their religion, as many of his contemporaries constantly did.
 In addition to Jewish military officers, Lincoln also appointed dozens of Jews to be quartermasters, overseeing housing, supplies, transportation, and clothing for the troops.
-When Jews began lobbying Congress to allow Jewish chaplains in the army, Lincoln supported their cause, eventually seeing the passage of an 1862 law changing the requirements for becoming a military chaplain, and for the first time in history allowing non-Christians in the post.
+When Jews began lobbying Congress to allow Jewish chaplains in the army, Lincoln supported their cause, eventually seeing the passage of an 1862 law changing the requirements for becoming a military chaplain and allowing the first time in history non-Christians in the post.

 |Rabbi Jacob Frankel|

-Lincoln himself signed Rabbi Jacob (Jakob) Frankel’s (1808-1887) commission on September 18, 1862.
-Frankel was assigned to a hospital in Philadelphia, in response to a request from the Board of Ministers of the Hebrew Congregations of that city.
+Lincoln himself signed Rabbi Jacob (Jakob) Frankel's (1808-1887) commission on September 18, 1862.
+Frankel was assigned to a hospital in Philadelphia in response to a request from the Board of Ministers of the Hebrew Congregations of that city.
 The request followed the deaths of two Jewish soldiers there, without their being afforded the attention of clergy of their faith.
-Rabbi Frankel (1808-1887), nicknamed the "Sweet Singer of Israel," was cantor of Congregation Rodeph Shalom in Philadelphia.
-Over the course of the Civil War, some 7,000 Jews served with the Northern forces against the Confederates, whose chaplaincy law, by the way, required only that one be a “minister of religion.”
-The total Jewish population of the North and South at the time was approximately 250,000.
-Frankel continued to serve Rodeph Shalom (today the oldest active Ashkenazi synagogue in the United States) as a cantor while he served the military in the Army of the Potomac.
+Rabbi Frankel (1808-1887), nicknamed the "Sweet Singer of Israel," was the cantor of Congregation Rodeph Shalom in Philadelphia.
+Throughout the Civil War, some 7,000 Jews served with the Northern forces against the Confederates, whose chaplaincy law, by the way, required only that one be a "minister of religion."
+The total Jewish population of the North and South was approximately 250,000.
+Frankel continued to serve Rodeph Shalom (today the oldest active Ashkenazi synagogue in the United States) as a cantor, while he served in the military in the Army of the Potomac.
 No Rabbi is known to have applied for or received an application for chaplain; or, at least, no document or record of such application or commission has survived the destruction of large portions of the official documents and papers of the Confederacy.